YassinEldeeb/create-prisma-generator/PRISMA_SDK_REFERENCE.md

 >
 > These are some of the most important Utilities when developing prisma generators that can save you some time.
 >
-> This was documented by someone who doesn't work at prisma but a big fan so I think I'm qualified to document some parts of the API 🤷‍♂️
+> This was documented by someone who doesn't work at prisma but a big fan so I think I'm qualified to document some parts of this internal API 🤷‍♂️

 ## `logger`